mochi-hpc/mochi-spack-packages/README.md

 ## Repo Installation

-Once you've set up spack itself, you need to teach it about this collection ('repository' in spack lingo) of packages.
+Once you've set up spack itself (you added `spack` to your `$PATH`, right?), you need to teach it about this collection ('repository' in spack lingo) of packages.
 Go to the top-level directory of this project and execute the following command:

+    cd sds-repo
     spack repo add .

 Did it work?